 Non Co-op Students

-Brock students not enrolled in the Co-op program can apply for the Deborah Rosati E. Rosati Entrepreneurship Award for the Summer Term.
-Please note that preference will be given to students in a co-op program.
+Brock students not enrolled in the Co-op program can apply for the Deborah Rosati E. Rosati Entrepreneurship Award for the Spring/Summer Term.

 Recent Winners of the Deborah E. Rosati Award